Sculpture

 FOREST SPIRITS, II

 This piece was inspired by reading Celtic history and Druid folklore.
 Ravens figure prominently in these texts as does the Druidic reverence for ancient oak trees.
-This young Celtic maiden is visited by a raven bringing an prophecy of future love and marriage.
+This young Celtic maiden is visited by a raven bringing a prophecy of future love and marriage.
 Her hair is decorated with oak leaves, and her future seems to be guided from the strength and agelessness of that revered tree.

 Our many journeys through Scotland and Ireland were inspiring - the misty, moody landscapes and ancient sites of worship have a wonderful sense of mystery and magic.
 In this atmosphere it is very easy to imagine mythical beings and to step back in the mind's eye to an ancient, mystical time when magic was never far from daily life.